Irrgarten des Schloss Schoenbrunn in Wien

 Highlights

-• Schönbrunn Palace (Grand Tour)
+• Schönbrunn Palace (Free State Apartments Tour)

 • Schönbrunn Zoo